Blog

 Nail Dystrophy

-Other than yellowing nails caused by carotenoderma and fragile nails due to xerosis, prolonged starvation can cause other problems with the pins.
+Other than yellowing nails caused by carotenoderma and fragile nails due to xerosis, prolonged starvation can cause other problems with the nails.
 Iron deficiency can cause koilonychia, spoon nails, and nails with significant dips.
-Patients with eating disorders also report periungual edema (swelling around the nail), which may cause onychocryptosis (ingrown toenails).14
+Patients with eating disorders also report periungual edema (swelling around the nail), which may contribute to onychocryptosis (ingrown toenails).

 Slow Wound Healing

-Patients with eating disorders may experience lower wound healing due to compensatory hypothyroidism and zinc deficiency.14
+Patients with eating disorders may experience lower wound healing.
+Zinc deficiency may further contribute to poor wound healing.

 Vitamin and Mineral Deficient Diseases